Florida Christian School

-Florida Christian School is a private, non-denominational Christian school in Olympia Heights, in unincorporated Miami-Dade County, Florida.
-The school offers co-ed classes from preschool through high school.
+Florida Christian School is a private, non-denominational Christian school in Olympia Heights, in unincorporated Miami-Dade County, Florida, U.S. The school offers co-ed classes from preschool through high school.
 Current enrollment exceeds 1,000 students.

 History

 Florida Christian School was founded in June 1968 as a Christian academy, at the time Dade County schools were integrating.
 In 2016, school enrollment was predominantly Hispanic, with twelve African American students (1%).

 The school offers bulletproof inserts for student backpacks.
 In the event of an active shooter situation, students are instructed to wear backpacks covering their chests.